ex-zee-ex/waaaave_pool/README.md

 16. Delay time (U) (1-60)  Delay time is measured in Frames.
 Waaave_pool operates at 30 frames per second so there is a total of 2 seconds of delay to draw from.
 Delays will behave quite differently depending on if the framebuffer is fed from the input or from the final output.

+A. Fb0 Brightness Invert.
+Switches on and off Brightness Inversion on fb0.
+This multiplies the attenuated value from knob 5 by -1.

+B. Fb0 Saturation Invert.
+Switches on and off Saturation Inversion on fb0 same as A does to brightness!

+C. Fb0 Hue Invert.
+Switches on and off hue Inversion on fb0 , and doesn’t seem to work quite right yet but I’ll keep working on it!

+D. Fb0 Horizontal Mirror.
+These switches are mostly self explanatory arent they?

+E. Fb0 Vertical Mirror.
+Like you get the point by now.  its a toggle how complicated can it be?

+F. Toroidal Universe.
+Ok this is worth getting into a little bit.
+When you switch the feedback wraps around the screen in various ways.
+If something goes off the left side of the screen it will pop back over on the right side and verce visa.
+Same thing for top and bottom edges.
+When you zoom out super far the toroidal universe will fractalize everything.
+When you rotate in toroidal various kinds of mirrorings and wrapping swill happen at the edges.
+Lots of Fun!

+G. Alternate Horizontal Mirror.
+Switches on a different mode for fb0 horizontal mirroring where the x displace slider also controls where the line of symmetry lays.
+Good to mix things up if you like symmetries but dislike having radial compositions

+H. Alternate Vertical Mirror.
+you got this, right?

+I.  Luma key switch.
+This switch toggles back and forth between luma keying into the whites and luma keying into the blacks.